avramovat/reservation-site-react/README.md

   - Maximum 50 guests per time slot
   - Minimum 1 guest
 - 📋 **Reservation List**
   - View all existing reservations in one place
+- ⏰ Reminder system
+   – sends a dedicated notification for each reservation scheduled for the current day.
 - 💾 **LocalStorage Support**
   - Reservations are stored locally in the browser